 By Bob McIntosh, Career Trainer

-Once you understand that recruiters and employers are not dying to read your résumé, you can focus your attention on writing one that pleasantly surprises them, one the prompts them to recommend you for an interview.
-To make them want to read your résumé, you must, at the very least, avoid making the following mistakes:
+Once you understand that recruiters and employers are not dying to read your resume, you can focus your attention on writing one that pleasantly surprises them, one that prompts them to recommend you for an interview.
+To make them want to read your resume, you must, at the very least, avoid making the following mistakes:

 2. It lacks accomplishments.
 I know, you’ve heard this a thousand times.
-But it’s worth repeating because you want to stand out from the rest.
+It’s worth repeating because you want to stand out from the rest.
 Many people think accomplishments should only be highlighted in the Employment History section or under Career Highlights.

 Some of your accomplishments should be stated in the Professional Profile.
 Develop processes that improve operations and result in decreased costs, exceeding dollar amounts in the tens of thousands.
 This assertion must then be backed up in the Employment History with explicit examples and dollar amounts.

-Better yet, if you know someone at the company or know someone who knows someone at the company, call him/her and ask more about the position.
+Better yet, if you know someone at the company or know someone who knows someone at the company, call him or her and ask more about the position.
 LinkedIn is a great tool for finding influential people at companies.
-The bottom line is that you can’t write a targeted résumé if you don’t understand the requirements of the job.
+The bottom line is that you can’t write a targeted resume if you don’t understand the requirements of the job.

 5. You lack keywords and phrases.
-Keywords are the skills applicant tracking systems search for to determine if your résumé will be the first of many to be read by employers.
-Your branding title, much like the title on your LinkedIn profile, is the first place on your résumé where you’ll utilize keywords.
-Then you will make sure they’re peppered throughout the rest of your résumé.
+Keywords are the skills that applicant tracking systems search for to determine if your resume will be the first of many to be read by employers.
+Your branding title, much like the title on your LinkedIn profile, is the first place on your resume where you’ll utilize keywords.
+Then, you will make sure they’re peppered throughout the rest of your resume.

-These are but five faux pas you must avoid if you want to write a powerful résumé that gets you a spot in the hot seat.
+These are five faux pas you must avoid if you want to write a powerful resume that gets you a spot in the hot seat.
 Once you’re at the interview, you’re one step closer to a job offer.